mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 TCPLS endpoints can advertise their local addresses, allowing new TCP connections for a given TCPLS session to be established between new pairs of addresses.
-When an endpoint is no more willing new TCP connections to use one of its advertised addresses, it can remove this addresss from the TCPLS session.
+When an endpoint is no more willing new TCP connections to use one of its advertised addresses, it can remove this address from the TCPLS session.

 ### Joining TCP connections